spack/spack/lib/spack/docs/packaging_guide.rst

    @classmethod
    def validate_detected_spec(cls, spec, extra_attributes):
-       """Check that "compilers" is in the extra attributes.""" msg = ("the extra attribute "compilers" must be set for " "the detected spec '{0}'".format(spec))
+       """Check that "compilers" is in the extra attributes.""" msg = ("the extra attribute 'compilers' must be set for " "the detected spec '{0}'".format(spec))
        assert "compilers" in extra_attributes, msg